 - SYSTEM THREAD EXCEPTION NOT HANDLED error

-This means that there is some kind of a problem which affects Pool Header.
-Invalid value or corrupt files.
-BAD means that this issue requires a fix.
+BADThis means that there is some kind of a problem which affects Pool Header and makes it a ‘bad pool header.’
+The main reason is invalid value or corrupt files.
+The word ‘BAD’ means that this issue requires a fix.

-Word “Header” stands for and describes the name of method or function that returns values.
+HEADERWord “Header” stands for and describes the name of the method or function that returns values.
 Header files make sure you call the right Windows API.

 Now that we know what BAD_POOL_HEADER error stands for – an issue that is causing a malfunctioning of the Memory Manager.

 Sadly, you can’t fix this problem with one single solution (you can if you’re lucky), because there are so many possibilities and reasons because this is happening.
 You will have to perform many solutions one by one to see if it helps to solve this issue.
 However, we are sure that after performing solutions mentioned in this post, you will get an idea and be able how to fix it.